nuxencs/seasonpackarr/README.md

 }
 ```

-Where the season pack ends up and how it is added - save path, category, tags, paused state - is controlled by the
+Where the season pack ends up and how it is added - save path, category, tags, and content layout - is controlled by the
 per-client [Import Policy](#import-policy) in your seasonpackarr config, not by autobrr.

 ## Credits